e2vinodj/Claim_Terminations/chapter1.md

 test_function("library",
               not_called_msg = "Have you used the function to load the stringr package?")

-test_function("detach", arg = "obj2",
+test_function("detach",
-              not_called_msg = "Have you used the function to unload the stringr package?", args_not_specified = "Have you specified the package name to unload?", incorrect_msg = "Have you specified the correct package name to unload?")
+              not_called_msg = "Have you used the function to unload the stringr package?")

 test_error()